-Types Considerations Sources Highly flexible and uses a variety of credible sources of information Confirmation of reliability of information sources when possible.
+Types Consideration(s) Sources Highly flexible and uses a variety of credible sources of information Confirmation of reliability of information sources when possible.
 Diverse set of voices Filtering Techniques Quantitative approaches (e.g., portfolio analysis tools) For quantitative approaches, human input may be needed particularly at the filtering stage.
-Identification of the appropriate pipeline for Qualitative approaches (e.g., workshops) Identification of the appropriate pipeline for gathering input from different sources.
-Identification of appropriate criteria and methodology for filtering.
+Identification of the appropriate pipeline for the properties.
+Qualitative approaches (e.g., workshops) gathering input from different sources. • Identification of appropriate criteria and methodology for filtering.